bioinformatics-core-shared-training/CRUK_CI_RNAseq_course/index.md

 ## Timetable (slightly revised from advertised)

 _Day 1_

 9:30-10:30 - Introduction to RNAseq - Stephane

 10:30-11:15 Counting for RNA-seq - Stephane

-11:15-12:30 Importing and QC of RNA-seq data - Ashley Sawle
+11:15-12:30 Importing and QC of RNA-seq data - Stephane

 12:30 - 13:30 - Lunch